 - People who have an appreciation for critical analysis, problem-solving, and discussing actual issues from various perspectives.

-- Applicants who want to proceed into law enforcement careers, legal studies, social work, policymaking, or investigative reporting.
+- Applicants who want to pursue careers in law enforcement careers, legal studies, social work, policymaking, or investigative reporting.

 - Those students who are keen on serving in crime prevention work, victim support, and rehabilitation of criminals to save society.